 - Adaptive Switch Labs - Adaptive Switch Labs (ASL) designs and produces equipment that allows individuals to access their environments and wheelchair controls.

-- Body Point - Body point manufacturers a range of products that primarily assist with postural support and positioning.
+- Body Point - Body point manufactures a range of products that primarily assist with postural support and positioning.

 - Invacare - Invacare provides a range of home health equipment, including power wheelchairs, manual wheelchairs, beds, and transfer equipment.